gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Move
 ![](../attachments/action_move_example.jpg)
 - Move your player pawn 2 spaces following dotted lines.
-You may share a space with other Space Ships, Satellites, or Debris.
+You may share a space with other Spaceships, Satellites, or debris.
-  - If the space you move into contains any Debris, your Space Ship takes 1 point of damage.
+  - If the space you move into contains any debris, your Spaceship takes 1 point of damage.

 ### Capture Debris
 ![](../attachments/action_capture_example.jpg)
-- Move 1 Debris from an adjacent space onto your Space Ship card.
+- Move 1 debris from an adjacent space onto your Spaceship card.
 Spaces are considered adjacent if they are connected by a dotted line.

 OR

-- Move any number of Debris from your space onto your Space Ship card.
+- Move any number of debris from your space onto your Spaceship card.
-	- Space Ships can carry Debris up to their capacity.
-A Space Ship's capacity starts at 5, and may be upgraded via other actions.
+	- Spaceships can carry debris up to their capacity.
+A Spaceship's capacity starts at 5, and may be upgraded via other actions.

 ### Recycle
 ![](../attachments/action_recycle_example.jpg)
-- Move any number of Debris from your Space Ship card back to the supply.
+- Move any number of debris from your Spaceship card back to the supply.
 Draw that number of Resource cards.
+	- If you recycle 5 or more debris in one action, decrease Threat by 1 space

 See the "Hand Limit" section for restrictions.